kadarakos/kiko-now/_posts/2019-07-15-Bee-Watcher's-Salad.md

 title: Bee Watcher's Salad
 ---

-Eating this dish from a bowl, while watching the ever busy bee workers buzzing around in your garden makes for a divine Saturday afternoon.
+Watching the ever busy
+bee workers buzzing around in your garden makes for a divine Saturday afternoon.
+I had a wonderful time enjoying this salad with my twin flame, observing the tiny creatures exectuting their protocol.
-To make this wonderful meal for your twin-flame, you must prepare four simple components and then ensemble them together.
+First you will prepare four simple components and then ensemble them together.

 # Ingredients

-- Quinoa
+- Pearl Cous
 - Spinach
 - Mushroom
 - Thyme
 - Lemon
 - Tomatoe
 - Balsamic vinegar
+- Sesame oil
 - Sugar, salt, pepper
 - Tofu
 - Soy sauce